 A mortgage is often a large debt, but it typically comes with a lower interest rate and lower payments than other types of debt.
 A cash-out refinance is available to people who have at least 20 percent equity in their homes.
 You can use this cash to pay off your other debts, lower your monthly bills, and save money on interest.
 But be careful with your cash-out refi.
 Pay off those other debts and enjoy the savings, but don’t use it as an opportunity to spend more.

 Refi has a large network of lender partners and is ready to match you with a mortgage refinance that can save you hundreds of dollars.
-Fill out a mortgage refinance form to get started.
+Click the link below to start pre-qualify for a new mortgage.